davidliao404/velocloud-api/docs/Api/AllApi.md

 # **disasterRecoveryRemoveStandby**
 > \Swagger\Client\Model\DisasterRecoveryRemoveStandbyResult disasterRecoveryRemoveStandby($body)

-Unconfigure VCO disaster recovery on the current server
+Unconfigure disaster recovery on the current server

-Unconfigure VCO disaster recovery on the current server.
+Unconfigure disaster recovery on the current server.
 Also, make a best-effort call to removeStandby on the paired DR server.
 No input parameters are required.
 Privileges required:  `CREATE` `REPLICATION`

 ### Example
 ```php